 Here’s a panorama photo (16 pictures stitched together with Windows Live Photo Gallery) from a lookout point at the south side of the park:

 We saw this Little Bee-eater at Kotu Creek in The Gambia.
 He was flying around catching bees and kept returning to the same place on this branch.
 Every few minutes he would get a bee and hit it repeatedly against the branch to remove the sting.
 Then when the bee wasn’t moving anymore he would squeeze venom out before swallowing it.
 You can actually see a little squirt of venom come out of the bee.
 We watched this colorful little guy and some of his friends do this over and over again.

 We are Arthur and Amy.
-We met online in 1997 and have lived together in the Holland for 9 years and are currently living in the Chicago area in Illinois.
+We met online in 1997 and have lived together in the Holland for 9 years and are currently living in the Orlando area in Florida.

 On this blog we write about our life in the Netherlands

 - Arthur's native country - and America - Amy's home land.
 Our